 Slowly but surely I am upping my game and even enjoying it so much more than I ever have.
 I am taking baby steps to going all out into my own from scratch cupcakes and cakes but not quite there.
-Close, but still not quite.
+Pineapple cupcakes anyone?
+Proud of these!

 After making my very first dump cake, aka the easiest cobbler like cake recipe you will ever make, I realized that there is nothing to be ashamed of when it comes to baking from a box.
 There really are lots and lots of ways to take a basic boxed cake to a whole new level.
 The Blueberry Lemon Dump Cake I have on the blog is a prime example.

 So I started my own form of research to find out how to up the cupcake game.
 I found several ingredients listed as things to add to a cake mix to make them taste even more like from scratch.

 Easy Add ins to make your cake taste homemade:

 - toss in a pudding mix